someshgkale123/VR-medical-learning-and-training/README.md

 # VR-medical-learning-and-training
-This VR simulation allow users to engage with medical learning and training procedures for different organs.
+This VR simulation allow users to engage with Medical Learning and Training procedures for different organs.